 Aiming to break the cycle of childhood poverty, HPP serves more than 3,500 families annually, helping them access perinatal services, stable housing, job training, financial education, and more.
 Find out how to support the Homeless Prenatal Program.

 March of Dimes

 Chances are, you’ve probably heard of this well-known organization.
 March of Dimes has been advocating for the health of parents and babies and for 80 years!
-They’ve long spearheaded research and awareness about prematurity, and lately have been providing pregnant women and families in the NICU with critical resources during COVID.
+They’ve long spearheaded research and awareness about prematurity.
 Donate to March of Dimes.

 Carry the Future

 This organization serves refugee families in a number of ways—they donate both basic necessities to new families (like diapers, beds, onesies, and blankets), as well as emergency items.
 Your monetary donation will help Carry the Future carry out their mission, plus, they accept handmade gifts (think: blankets, hats, dolls) and gently used baby carriers.
 Learn how to support Carry the Future.

 Donate Your SNOO to a Hospital in Need

 During the COVID crisis, Happiest Baby started donating SNOO Smart Sleepers to hospitals around the country to support the frontline workers in labor and delivery and NICU units…and you can help too!
 If you send us your old SNOO (we’ll pay for shipping!), we’ll send a needy hospital a brand-new SNOO, with all new sheets, SNOO sacks, and special infection-prevention covers to make it hospital-ready.
 Email us at email@example.com to learn more.